codenet/col733-cloud/virt-mem.md

 to trigger requirement of pages, OS can decide which pages to swap out.

 ### Same page merging
-Multiple guest VMs may have identical pages, for example, the OS code is identical.
+Multiple guest VMs may have identical pages, for example, the OS code may be identical.
 VMMs do content-based page sharing.
 They randomly scan a page and note down its hash.
 If the hashes of two pages match then VMM matches the page contents to avoid hash collisions.
-If the page matches fully, the page is marked as read-only (for doing copy-on-write) and is backed up by the same physical page.
-This could save 7-32% of physical memory, depending on the Guest VM OS.
+If the page matches fully, the page is marked as read-only (for doing copy-on-write) in the GPA->HPA page table and is backed up by the same physical page.
+Of course, this is completely transparent to the Guest VMs.
+Content-based page sharing could save 7-32% of physical memory, depending on the Guest VM OS.

-Interesting trivia: Content based merging was described in a paper by VMWare in 2002.
-Linux implemented it using a similar hash-table based implementation in Nov'08 but got a VMWare patent infringement notice.
+Interesting trivia: Content-based page sharing was described in a paper by VMWare in 2002.
+Linux implemented it using a similar hash-table based implementation in Nov'08 which would infringe a [VMWare patent](https://lwn.net/Articles/330589/).
 Linux reimplemented it using a red-black tree implementation in Apr'09 to avoid patent infringement. :-)

 # Summary
 Hypervisors fool the OS in the same manner as OS fools processes into believing that they *own* the memory.
-Modern hardware supports 2D translations using extended page tables.
+Modern hardware supports 2D address translations using extended page tables.
 2D translations was done over 1D page table hardware using shadow paging (not covered here).
 Shadow paging remains relevant if two-level page tables are not available, such as on embedded devices, or if we want to do nested hypervisors: Hardware -> VMM -> VMM -> OS, where we have to do 3D translations on a 2D page table hardware support.
-OS memory management services have to be redesigned in the VMM.
-VMM lets the OS decide which pages to swap by installing a memory balloon driver.
+For manage memory, VMM lets the OS decide which pages to swap by installing a memory balloon driver, and does content-based page sharing to deduplicate pages.